With roughly 20 million residents in the Los Angeles area, it’s no surprise that many people end up driving to their

 Again, if you plan to stay in the area and want to save on parking, be sure to check out our list of hotels offering cruise parking packages.

-We’ve found many offering that are within a short drive to the cruise port that will also let you park your car at a rate much cheaper than parking at the cruise port.
+We’ve found many offering that are within a short ride to the terminal that will also let you park your car at a rate much cheaper than parking at the cruise port.
 In Long Beach, the following hotels (and many more) offer parking deals for their guests:

 For more details on each hotel and what the packages include, see our page on Long Beach hotels with cruise parking deals.

 Frequently Asked Questions

 How much does it cost to park at Los Angeles and Long Beach?

 The two ports that are about 10 minutes from each other charge different rates.
 If you are sailing from the World Cruise Center (Port of Los Angeles), then the price is $20 per day.
 If you are sailing from the Port of Long Beach, then you’ll pay $23 per day.